Naby Keïta: Early life

 Naby Laye Keïta was born on 10 February 1995 in Conakry.

 Club career

 Istres

 Keïta joined hometown club Horoya AC aged nine.
 He moved to France in 2012, joining the youth team of FC Istres after unsuccessful trials at FC Lorient and Le Mans FC.

 In 2013, he was promoted to the first team of Istres.
 He made his Ligue 2 debut on 22 November 2013 against Nîmes Olympique.
-He scored 11 goals in 23 games in his first season as a professional, while his team were relegated to the Championnat National.
+He scored 11 goals in 23 games in his first season as a professional, before his team was relegated to the Championnat National.